 - Both are Turing complete.
 A machine that can “calculate anything” given there is unlimited memory space available is called “Turing Complete”.
 So basically the machine that drives both these projects EVM and NeoVM can solve any problem given it has enough memory space.

-So, while there are similarities no doubt, what makes Neo so interesting are its features that make it different from Ethereum.
-The features that has given it the sensationalistic moniker of “Ethereum Killer”.
+So, while there are similarities no doubt, what makes Neo so interesting are the features that make it different from Ethereum.
+The features that have given it the sensationalistic moniker of “Ethereum Killer”.

 The Two Tokens: NEO vs GAS